 We're not expecting Carnaby Resources to pay a dividend over the next 12 months.

 Carnaby Resources's shares were split on 12 March 2008.

 Carnaby Resources share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Carnaby Resources's is 2.3344.
-This would suggest that Carnaby Resources's shares are significantly more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Carnaby Resources's is 1.1429.
+This would suggest that Carnaby Resources's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Carnaby Resources overview

 Carnaby Resources Limited engages in the exploration and development of mineral properties in Australia.
 The company explores for gold and copper deposits.
 Its flagship project is the Tick Hill gold project located in the Mount Isa Inlier of Queensland.
 The company was formerly known as Berkut Minerals Limited and changed its name to Carnaby Resources Limited.
 Carnaby Resources Limited was incorporated in 2016 and is based in Subiaco, Australia.

 How to invest in the Clarity Pharmaceuticals IPO IPO

 Everything we know about the Clarity Pharmaceuticals IPO IPO, plus information on how to buy in.